 Through the BA in Middle School Education program, you will gain initial teacher licensure in grades 5-8 in any of the following subject areas: English, Mathematics, General Science, Political Science, and History.

-As a Middle School Education major, you will draw on the psychology of early adolescence to develop teaching techniques particularly relevant to children at this stage of development.
-Your coursework within grades 5-8 is designed to give you experience with children of different ages and a variety of subjects.
+Gain the experience and knowledge for a career as a Middle School educator.
+Your coursework will focus on the psychology of early adolescence to develop teaching techniques, materials, and curricula particularly relevant to children at this stage of development.

-You may pursue optional Education specializations which will provide you with an in-depth study in the teaching of a specific subject or population.
-Specializations are designed to enhance your professional qualifications, but do not lead to additional teacher licenses.
+You will have the opportunity to pursue optional education specializations, which provide in-depth study in the teaching of specific curricula, subject matter, and/or populations.
+These specializations are designed to enhance your professional qualifications, but they do not lead to additional teacher licenses.

 Early Childhood Education